 In R, we can calculate the mean instantly, and it’s harder to make the sorts of errors that are common in Excel-based analysis.

-To calculate mean income in R, we type the following command:
+To calculate mean income in R, add the following command to line 4 of your script and run it:

 cpsdata %>% summarise(mean(income))